Sin2309/data-analysis-project/README.md

 # Data Analysis Project: Optimizing Marketing ROI
-Group: **Nova**
+**Group:** Nova

 ## 🎯 Problem Statement
 Marketing budgets are limited.
 The company runs multiple campaigns, but it is unclear which customer groups respond best or which channels create the most impact.
 A data-driven strategy is needed to optimize future marketing decisions.
-The marketing team is currently wasting budget on mass marketing campaigns without knowing which customers respond best.
 We need to identify high-value customer segments to optimize campaign ROI and reduce churn.

 ## ❓ Decision Questions (Key KPIs)
 This project aims to answer three core questions to support business decisions: